 Are you experiencing one or more of the situations above?
 Outsourcing may help solve your need.

-My new employer ended up having a real bias for efficiency, which meant I shouldn’t expect to hire people to make up for the experience gap, so we outsourced the work to experts in the respective fields.
-I retained the responsibility and was provided resources to make sure the requirements of the job were completed.
+Jim's employer had a real bias for efficiency, so they outsourced the work to experts in the respective fields.
+He retained the responsibility and was provided resources to make sure the requirements of the job were completed.